Indian shares fall as financials, IT stocks weigh

 The next upmove will be based on how the economy will be opening up again with relaxations given to lockdowns, he said.

-Among other losers, cigarettes-to-hotels conglomerate ITC Ltd (ITC.NS) fell 1.9% after its March-quarter profit slipped.
+Among other losers, cigarettes-to-hotels conglomerate ITC Ltd fell 1.9% after its March-quarter profit slipped.

 While the market’s sentiment recently has remained upbeat due to a steady decline in daily COVID-19 cases, several economists have warned about the huge second coronavirus wave’s impact on the economic growth for the current quarter.